SingleStore

 Prerequisites

-To add your SingleStore resource to StrongDM, use the following steps.
+If using the Admin UI to add SingleStore as a resource to StrongDM, use the following steps.

 1. Log in to the StrongDM Admin UI.